 Traverse across the piste and initiate a Backside 90 and aim to land in the fall line (downhill).
 Look to stay on your toe edge for a brief movement when travelling down the piste.
 Look to keep your shoulders over your toes as you land to avoid over rotation and loosing balance.

 Holding a suitable approach line for spinning a backside 180 off a jump can be tough.
 Riders struggle with holding a clean carved edge and timing the rotation at the lip.
 Building up your skills and confidence by completing a backside 180 off the side of a feature or bank of snow is a great way to start towards that kicker move.
-Choose a feature that does not lead you to land in dangerous terrain or open you up to being hit by other piste users.
+Choose a feature that doesn't land you in dangerous terrain or open you up to being hit by other piste users.